lightlessdays/AR-Measure/README.md

 ## 🔮 How it works?

 This app gets the vector positions of two points in three dimensional space, and then uses the Vector Distance Formula to find the distance between the two vectors, accurately upto two decimal places.
+It then renders the distance in augmented reality world space.

 ## ✨ Problem it solves